 Luckily, the people at On the Go Travel in coordination with our guide Satendra Sharma, a.k.a.
 “Sat,” had anticipated the difficulties and, as it turned out, through a combination of planning and ingenuity managed to minimize and impact felt by the travelers on our trip.
 Taking the pain out of the unexpected was a nice bonus of being on a tour.

 We started out as a group of twenty.
 To me, that is a fairly large group, but certainly smaller than the cattle drives of tourists I have seen parading in various places throughout the world.
-(There were fewer people as the trip progressed because On the Go has different segments of trip you can book.)
+(There were fewer people as the trip progressed because On the Go Tours has different segments of trip you can book.)
 No one had to wear name tags, and you didn’t have to play follow-the-leader with a guide holding a flag high on a stick to keep the herd moving.
 On the first long leg of the trip, between Delhi and Jaipur, we were each brought to the front of the bus, given a microphone, and compelled to give one of those awkward “Hi, my name is,” speeches.
 It was painful to do but, in all honesty, I enjoyed hearing everyone’s story, and it brought us all closer, even if I found it a bit embarrassing.

 It was refreshing having people of different ages, backgrounds, and points of view to talk with as we went around India.
 I enjoyed watching how different people reacted to different situations and how, even though we were traveling together, they could experience things so differently.
 Everyone had their favorites, but everywhere added to the experience.

 Traveling with a group does limit you in some ways, but that is the price you pay for convenience.
-I found it nice being able to ask “Sat” specifics about the history of places we visited, get his opinion on different matters about his country.
+I found it nice being able to ask “Sat” specifics about the history of the places we visited, get his opinion on different matters about his country.
 It is convenient to have a safe place to leave your bag.
 It is nice not having to worry about transportation or a reliable place for meals.
 The tradeoff is that your schedule is fairly set and that makes it difficult to linger in places you love.
 You just had to accept that and plan to fall in love again at the next stop.

 There were very few aspects of the trip that I would call physically challenging.
 At times we did travel relatively long distances, but we were always either on a comfortable coach, train or airplane.
 The stops were well planned, and although sometimes they were in fairly touristy spots, this was to be expected taking parking and group size into consideration.
 I missed visiting the tiny “mom and pop” restaurants that I usually seek out, but there was enough free time to find some of these places to get my fill.

 One of the things that surprised me most was how well traveled many of the people on the tour were.
 Some had been all over the world as part of a tour group, and others were independent travelers, like me, who wanted to try visiting a new place in a no muss, no fuss, kind of way.
-For many, this was their fourth or fifth On the Go Tours trip.
+For many, this was their fourth or fifth trip with On the Go Tours.
 One guy was on his tenth trip with On the Go and he already had another tour in the works.
 It is hard to think of a greater testament than that.